Vapor Barrier Q&A

 Is 6 mil polyethylene classified as a Class 1 vapor retarder?

 Question: Is 6 mil polyethylene classified as a class 1 vapor retarder?
-What's the difference between Class 1,2,3 and Class A,B, and C?

 Answer: Some people use Class 1, 2, 3 interchangeably with A,B,C with all the certifications.
 In the FR specs, one company calls their test results, which is identical to an ASTM test, class 1, 2, 3, where ASTM classifies theirs as Class A, B, C.

-6 mil Construction/Agricultural Grade Polyethylene does not pass any level of the ASTM E1745 Classifications for underslab varpor retarders in contact with soil or granular fill.
+6 mil Construction/Agricultural Grade Polyethylene does not pass any level of the ASTM E1745 Classifications for underslab vapor retarders in contact with soil or granular fill.
 Generally engineered films should be used for this application, so they are made with 100% virgin resins, will not rot, or degrade, and are made to withstand the application.
 Of the products we have on the market currently, none of the 6 mil products pass Class A, one has to go to the 10 mil engineered films, like VaporBlock 10 to pass this standard.

 Is it better to put a plastic vapor barrier up over the concrete foundation walls when finishing a basement?